 Have you ever seen something you loved but changed your mind as soon as you saw the price tag?
 My friend Natalie from Signature Style showed me these super cute color block placemats from Kate Spade.
 The problem?
 They were $16 EACH!
-She knew I had a penchant for all things DIY so I decided to try to recreate them and share the tutorial for these Kate Spade inspired placemats!
+She knew I had a penchant for all things DIY so I decided to try to recreate them and share the tutorial for these DIY Kate Spade placemats!
 Make a set of 4 for the price of one.

-DIY Kate Spade Inspired Placemats
+DIY Kate Spade Placemats

-Cut your phrases out using your Silhouette or other electronic cutting machine.
-If you want to use the same phrases I did, it’s your lucky day!
-I’m providing the cut file for FREE!
+Cut your phrases out using your Cricut or other electronic cutting machine.
+If you want to use the same phrases I did, it's your lucky day!
+I'm providing the cut file for FREE!
 Download them HERE (Kiss the Cook and Dance on the Table) and HERE (Eat Cake For Breakfast and Save Room For Dessert).

 After you cut and weed your vinyl, you'll notice they are printed backwards.
 Once you stick them on the placemats, the words will be the right way.
 Use a piece of scrap fabric (I used an old tshirt) and your iron to set the vinyl.
 Test the edges and remove the backing carefully.
 I had to press it for about 45 seconds before it was set.